i0Ek3/logie/README.md

 ## Credit

-loggie just modified from colin404/cuslog.
+loggie just modified from colin404/cuslog for study purpose.